 - 1. Start the Microchip SAS/SATA Configuration Utility in UEFI mode. - 2.
-Select the controller, then press Enter. - 3.
+Select your controller, then press Enter. - 3.
 From the main menu, select Configure Controller Settings, then select Encryption Manager. - 4.
 Select Manage Encryption Settings, then select Crypto Officer Settings. - 5.
 Using the arrow keys and Enter key, modify basic encryption settings, as needed (encryption enable/disable, master encryption key, allow/disallow future plaintext volumes). - 6.
 In the Firmware Update field, select Unlock to allow controller firmware upgrades.
 Select Lock to block (prevent) firmware upgrades. - 7.
 Using the arrow keys and Enter key, configure the Crypto Officer and User account settings: - a) Change the Crypto Officer password, as needed: press Enter, type the password in the pop-up window, then press Enter to submit. - b) Enter the Password Recovery Question for a forgotten password: press Enter, type the recovery question in the pop-up window, then press Enter to submit.
-The recovery question is 16-255 characters, comprising all printable ASCII characters. - c) In the Password Recovery Answer field, enter the answer to the recovery question.
+The recovery question is 16-255 characters comprising all printable ASCII characters. - The recovery question is 16-255 characters, comprising all printable ASCII characters. - c) In the Password Recovery Answer field, enter the answer to the recovery question.
 The recovery answer is 16-64 characters and is case sensitive, comprising all printable ASCII characters.